 It is evident that tea is a source of sanity and inspiration in the island of Great Britain as most of its esteemed authors have a quote about their favourite beverage; Arthur Wing Pinero sentimentally stating, “Where there is tea, there is hope.”

 The Brits don’t always pull out elegant china and have crumpets on hand but they do have a distinct pattern in how they prepare this household staple.

 For one thing, they like their tea light and strong.
-Ceylon tea is a favorite for morning and afternoon teas; typically black and preferably loose leaf, are enjoyed with fresh, low-fat milk.
+Ceylon tea is a favourite for morning and afternoon teas; typically black and preferably loose-leaf, are enjoyed with fresh, low-fat milk.
 The Brits also take temperature very seriously when prepping and some go as far as using a pre-warmed teapot to pour in the boiling water, wrapped in a fluffy tea-cosy for further insulation.

 The usual motto is “tea first, milk second” as too much milk can prove to be a catastrophe.
 Tea is typically drunk with sweetener, accompanied with biscuits, scones or a hearty slice of cake.

 Tea is the heart and soul of Chinese culture and it’s not surprising that this nation treats tea preparation as a beloved art.

 The Chinese use loose leaf tea prepared in unique and delicate tea sets which are initially warmed and handled with tongs.
 The tea that makes its grand entry into the teapot is typically a measure of one teaspoon for every six ounces of hot water.
 Most commonly relished are Black, White, Oolong and Green teas drunk in their completely natural form.
 The steeping is conducted according to the type and quality of the tea leaves and is finally enjoyed slowly, without milk or sweetener.